micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 5.md

 They made war with the Hagrites, Jetur, Naphish, and Nodab.

 ###### 20
 And they were helped against them, and the Hagrites were delivered into their hand, and all who _were_ with them, for they cried out to God in the battle.
-He [^f]heeded their prayer, because they put their trust in Him.
+He heeded their prayer, because they put their trust in Him.

 ###### 21
 Then they took away their livestock--fifty thousand of their camels, two hundred and fifty thousand of their sheep, and two thousand of their donkeys--also one hundred thousand of their men;